Apples in mythology

-Ethnobotanical and ethnomycological scholars such as R. Gordon Wasson, Carl Ruck and Clark Heinrich write that the mythological apple is a symbolic substitution for the entheogenic Amanita muscaria (or fly agaric) mushroom.
-Its association with knowledge is an allusion to the revelatory states described by some shamans and users of psychedelic mushrooms.
-At times artists would co-opt the apple, as well as other religious symbology, whether for ironic effect or as a stock element of symbolic vocabulary.
+At times artists co-opted the apple, whether for ironic effect or as a stock element of symbolic vocabulary.
 Thus, secular art as well made use of the apple as symbol of love and sexuality.
 It is often an attribute associated with Venus who is shown holding it.

 Mythology and religion

+Christianity

 Though the forbidden fruit in the Book of Genesis is not identified, popular Christian tradition holds that Adam and Eve ate an apple from the forbidden tree in the Garden of Eden.
 The unnamed fruit of Eden thus became an apple under the influence of the story of the golden apples in the Garden of Hesperides.
 As a result, the apple became a symbol for knowledge, immortality, temptation, the fall of man and sin.
-According to the Bible, there is nothing to show the forbidden fruit of the tree of knowledge was necessarily an apple.
+There is nothing in the Bible to show the forbidden fruit of the tree of knowledge was necessarily an apple.

-The classical Greek word μῆλον (mēlon), or dialectal μᾶλον (mālon), now a loanword in English as melon, meant tree fruit in general, but was borrowed into Latin as mālum, meaning 'apple'.
-The similarity of this word to Latin mălum, meaning 'evil', may also have influenced the apple's becoming interpreted as the biblical "forbidden fruit" in the commonly used Latin translation called Vulgate.

-The larynx in the human throat has been called Adam's apple because of the folk tale that the bulge was caused by the forbidden fruit sticking in the throat of Adam.
-The apple as symbol of sexual seduction has sometimes been used to imply sexuality between men, possibly in an ironic vein.
+The larynx in the human throat has been called Adam's apple because of the folk tale, recorded in the 17th century, that the bulge was caused by the forbidden fruit sticking in the throat of Adam.